sleepyeolian/shiny-green-eolian/README.md

 There are multiple ways to do this if your client offers using an online version.
 The suggested two are `https://clearvision.github.io/ClearVision-v6/main.css` or `https://raw.githubusercontent.com/ClearVision/ClearVision-v6/master/ClearVision_v6.theme.css`

 For customizing the theme from there, you'll want to use custom css and add any variables you'd like to change.
-It should look something like this
+It should look something like this:

 ```
 :root {